-Let’s start from the very beginning:
+Let's start with the beginning:

-var Shaka = function(){}; Here we create an empty function with nothing in it.
-This function is actually our constructor.
-In order for the object we generate to call the methods defined in the prototype, we need to add some methods to Shaka using the prototype (think of Shaka as a class), so we define:
+var Shaka = function(){}; Here we create an empty function with nothing inside, this function is actually our constructor.
+In order for the generated object to call the methods defined in the prototype, we need to add some methods to Shaka in the prototype (taking Shaka as a class), so we define:

 Shaka.fn = Shaka.prototype = {};

-Run code box
+Run the code box

 jQuery('#myid').someMethod();